monperrus/katacoda-scenarios/pihole-docker/step2.md

 *Docker is available in this tutorial, but on your local device you must first install docker.
 Resources can be found [here](https://docs.docker.com/get-docker/).*

 ## Docker compose
-Docker compose is a tool for running multiple docker containers and creating and starting them from a simple command.
-It is simple to use and easy to get started, the only trick is to get a working configuration file but in this tutorial that has already been done for you.
+Docker compose is a tool for running multiple docker containers and creating and starting them from a single command.
+It is simple to use and easy to get started, the only trick is to create a working configuration file but in this tutorial that has already been done for you.

 ## Moving on
 Okay, now we will get started with the Docker process. **Create a file called docker-compose.yaml and fill it with the contents below**.
 Tip: You can use `$ nano docker-compose.yaml` to create and edit the file or `$ vim docker-compose.yaml` if you're feeling bold.